intuition-dev/mbToolBelt/readme.md

 ## Summary

-A very productive way to develop front end is to heavilly leaverage slot part of the Custel.
+A very productive way to develop front end is to heavily leverage slot part of the Custel.